neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 Neon retains a history of changes for all branches.
 This history enables point-in-time restore and time travel queries among other development-focussed features.
 Keeping a history enables recovering lost data or viewing the past state of your database, which is helpful when trying to determine when an issue occurred or find a restore point.
 Neon's history can also function as a database backup strategy.

-The history retention limit is 24 hours for Neon Free Plan users, 7 days for Launch plan users, and 30 days for Scale and Business plan users.
+The history retention limit is up to 24 hours for Neon Free Plan users, 7 days for Launch, 14 days for Scale, and 30 days for Business plan users.
 Before going into production, select a history retention period that suits your operational requirements.

 ![History retention setting](/docs/get-started-with-neon/history_retention_setting.png)